Baghdadi tapestry, wool on wool, 60-70 years old, 5x6ft.

 This type of piece would be made by the ladies in the family to bring good luck to the home and brighten up the traditional spaces around the fireplace, the center of home life.

-It looks great in front of windows (beware of too much direct sunlight though) or hanging over a bed.
-They can work well on the floor too, but because of their years need to be in low-traffic areas.
+For the modern home, it would be great in front of a window, though beware of too much direct sunlight.
+They can work well on the floor too, but because of their age need to be in low-traffic areas, shoes off preferably.

 *Note: A tapestry is a thin flat-weave textile traditionally meant for hanging on the wall.